SteSeg/openmc_fusion_benchmarks/docs/specifications/schema.md

     units: g/cm3
 ```

-Is defined like this in the `schema`:
+The corresponding `schema` is defined like this:

 ```yaml
 density: